-Medication and special medical procedures can be administered to a child in the program only with the written, dated, and signed instructions of a licensed physician, and the parent(s) or guardian(s) of the child.
+Medication and special medical procedures can be administered to a child in the program only with the written, dated, and signed instructions of a licensed physician and the parent(s) or guardian(s) of the child.
 Medication permission forms are available in the office.
 The program reserves the right to contact the child's physician or pharmacist for clarification of instructions.
 The program adheres to Alabama School Systems policies in administering medications.
+A physician's signature on the Medication Permission Form is required for all prescription and over-the-counter medications (including diaper cream and sunscreen).

-We can give medication at school when necessary and when written permission by a physician is obtained (if prescription medication).
+We can give medication at school when necessary and when written permission by a physician is obtained.
 All medication must be in the original bottle.
 Please do not send medications that are not properly labeled.
 All medications must be labeled with the child's first and last names, date filled, name of physician, expiration date or period of usage, manufacturer's instructions or the original prescription label (with name and strength of medications), along with instructions regarding the administration and storage of the medicine.

-Medications are overseen by our Executive Director and staff members that are trained annually in the administration of medications to children.
+Medications are overseen by our Director and staff members that are trained annually in the administration of medications to children.
 You must get medication dosages from your physician for an over-the-counter medication for a child under two years old.
 Over the counter medications must be sent in their original container with manufacturer's labels still attached.
 If your physician gives your child a sample bottle of medication, get a written dosage from the physician at the time if it must be given at school.
 Please remember not to leave medications in your child's school bag as it can be accidentally opened by a child.
 The administration of all medication is documented.
 All medicines are kept in a locked cabinet in the office.